WPCR-FM: History

 Then-Plymouth State College started a student-run, carrier current radio station using the WPCR designation on November 17, 1968.
 Originally located in the basement of Mary Lyon Hall, a women's dormitory where the male DJs had to be escorted out when the station shut down at night, WPCR relocated to larger quarters in Ernest L. Silver Hall the next year.
 A wide variety of students broadcast over the outlet; in 1971, these included Judy Hampton, a female sportscaster—unusual for the time—who was also blind, sat by the announcers at home athletic events, and delivered a nightly sports recap.
 Most of the station's music was Top 40, with records either donated or bought from Newberry's.

 After planning began in 1970, Plymouth State received a construction permit to build a 10-watt FM radio station on December 4, 1972.
 While previously only audible in and near campus buildings, the station already had inklings of interest from the broader community; one station engineer heard reports that local residents would park near dorms listening to away football games.
 Students also raised money from the community to pay station debts; in 1976, one announcer, Peter Brunette, was on the air for four straight days as part of a radiothon to keep the station going through the end of the school year.

 A growing need for student offices led to the college's acquisition of the former Tau Omega sorority house in 1986; the radio station and several other student organizations moved in the next year to the "CUB Annex", with WPCR-FM alone occupying the first floor.
 By 1988, WPCR boasted 48 student DJs.
 The station then moved into the new Hartman Union Building when it was completed in 1995.
+In the fall of 2024, WPCR boasted their highest active-DJ record of the mid-semester at 53 members.